 “We were asked to call attention to First Hug activities and raise the level of donations to the organization,” said Yossi Lubaton, CEO of BBR Saatchi & Saatchi.
 “People were not familiar with the association, let alone its activities.
-They didn’t necessarily feel a connection to the abandoned babies because it’s something that’s beyond them and that was something they needed to change”
+For that reason, they didn’t necessarily feel a connection to the abandoned babies because it’s something that’s beyond them.
+Hence, that was something they needed to change”

 The agency team knew that people feel a stronger connection to things that are tangible to make their case: “Abandoned babies are not just a statistic in some report,” says Lubaton.
 “They are real and defenseless and in need of people’s help.”
 To rectify this, they turned to direct marketing to Build Awareness.

 The PSA campaign included printing lifelike photos of babies on doormats and then, leaving them at people’s doorsteps.
 The message read: “Every year hundreds of babies are abandoned in Israel.
 You can help them.”

 As a result, when people opened their front doors in the morning, these doormats grabbed their attention right away.